 Also see raib and Raib dyal Dar - Homemade Moroccan Yogurt.

-- Orange flower water or vanilla, to taste
+- 1/2 teaspoon Orange flower water (or vanilla, or more to taste)

 - With a mortar and pestle, or with a rolling pin, crush the dried choke (nyaq) as much as possible.